Family Tree Researcher

 Blitz Story Archive, part 2

-This is an archive of true stories about life in Coventry during the Blitz, as told by survivors.
+This is an archive of true stories about life in Coventry during the Blitz, as told by survivors and by the friends and families of victims.
 I would like to add as many Blitz memories as possible to this archive, in order to preserve history for future education, and to honour the memories of those who were killed by the bombing raids.

 Wartime Memories of K Hill